 ARKANSAS

 Inspectors are regulated in Arkansas.
-The Home Inspector Registration Board is the governing body and license renewal is needed annually.
-80 pre-licensing hours are required, as well as 14 annual hours of CE.
+The Arkansas Home Inspector Registration Board is the governing body and license renewal is needed annually.
+Licensing requires 80 pre-licensing hours and 14 annual hours of continuing education (CE)—eight of those CE hours must be classroom hours, and six hours can be online.

-As of January 1, 2023, prospective home inspectors are also required to complete an apprenticeship prior to becoming licensed.
+• As of January 1, 2023, prospective home inspectors are also required to complete an apprenticeship before becoming licensed.
 The apprenticeship training must include a minimum of three home inspections totaling no less than 10 hours.
 Find a list of current board-approved home inspector trainers here

-The registration fee is $250 per year.
-However, for applications received between July 1 and December 31, the fee is $375.
+• Pay registration fee of $250 per year.
+For applications received between July 1 and December 31, the fee is $375.
 That registers you for the balance of the year plus the following calendar year.

 CALIFORNIA

-The law encourages courts to consider the Standards of Practice and Code of Ethics of ASHI and CREIA (California Real Estate Inspection Association) when determining whether an inspection meets the required standard of care.
+The law encourages courts to consider the American Society of Home Inspectors (ASHI) Standards of Practice and Code of Ethics and the California Real Estate Inspection Association (CREIA) when determining whether an inspection meets the required standard of care.

 More info can be found at the California Contractors State License Board.